Election 2020: What betting markets can tell us about Trump vs Biden

-The crowd is only as wise as its participants and by corollary, the accuracy of betting markets is determined by the domain knowledge of those participating.
+The crowd is only as wise as its participants, and by corollary, the accuracy of betting markets is determined by the domain knowledge of those participating

-Information & disinformation
+Information and disinformation

 The idea of knowledge is crucial in the Galton example.
 If the crowd guessing were children, not farmers, the outcome would have been very different.
-The crowd is only as wise as its participants and by corollary, the accuracy of betting markets is determined by the domain knowledge of those participating.
+The crowd is only as wise as its participants, and by corollary, the accuracy of betting markets is determined by the domain knowledge of those participating.

-This means that what are called the ‘opening odds’ are pretty accurate, but as time progresses those very informed bettors who have access to proprietary information (not in the public domain and derived from private networks or complex models) place bets and the market moves to maximum efficiency close to kick-off.
+This means that what are called the ‘opening odds’ are pretty accurate, but as time progresses those very informed bettors who have access to proprietary information (not in the public domain and derived from private networks or complex models) place bets and the market moves to maximum efficiency closer to kick-off.
 This is why ‘closing odds’ are always more accurate than opening odds.

-Should you use data from previous elections, even when they happen so infrequently and the context is completely different -- as are the candidates as well as the electorate itself, with new voters entering the system as they reach 18 and a similar proportion dying.
+Should you use data from previous elections, even when they happen so infrequently and the context is completely different - as are the candidates as well as the electorate itself, with new voters entering the system as they reach 18 and a similar proportion dying.

 With all these challenges it is easy to see why polls have been the go-to yardstick, and increasingly, focus groups in marginal/swing areas, where the results are closely guarded.

-We are in an era of ‘big data’, so you might think that a big enough computer could crack this nut, and though Google Search Results and trending Twitter hashtags can certainly provide insights into what people are thinking and saying, digital media has actually been used to shape public opinion rather than to measure it.
+We are in an era of ‘big data’, so you might think that a big enough computer could crack this nut, and though Google Search Results and trending Twitter hashtags can certainly provide insights into what people are thinking and saying, digital media has actually been used more to shape public opinion rather than to measure it.

-Given the absence of solid data with which to base predictions of election outcomes, the market tends to focus on a set of assumed truths e.g. women/Hispanics won’t vote for Trump; or, in the case of Brexit, that undecideds would be more likely to align with the status quo.
+Given the absence of solid data with which to base predictions of election outcomes, the market tends to focus on a set of assumed truths - say, for example, that women or minority voters won’t vote for Trump; or, in the case of Brexit, that undecideds would be more likely to align with the status quo.

 The relevance of timing

-Based on the points raised so far, there is plenty of reason to feel that predicting elections is fraught with danger and we haven’t yet discussed the issue of timing.
+Based on the points raised so far, there is plenty of reason to feel that predicting elections is fraught with danger, and we have not yet discussed the issue of timing.
 In the three events highlighted as examples of how out of touch polls (and to an extent, betting markets) have come with genuine voter sentiment, timing was a crucial factor.

 “Opinion polls had consistently shown strong leads for the Conservatives over Labour.
 From a 21-point lead, the Conservatives' lead began to diminish in the final weeks of the campaign.
 In a surprising result, the Conservative Party made a net loss of 13 seats despite winning 42.4% of the vote (its highest share of the vote since 1983), whereas Labour made a net gain of 30 seats with 40.0% (its highest vote share since 2001 and the first time the party had gained seats since 1997).
 This was the closest result between the two major parties since February 1974” (https://en.wikipedia.org/wiki/2017_United_Kingdom_general_election).